dennisfrijlink/next-boilerplate/README.md

 End-to-end tests are set up with [Playwright](https://playwright.dev/) and located in `/e2e`.

-On CI, a clean backend instance is spun up to make sure the environment is always the same.

 ## 💎 Styling

 [TailwindCSS](https://tailwindcss.com/) is used for styling.
 Tailwind CSS is a utility-first CSS framework designed to enable users to create applications faster and easier.
 You can use utility classes to control the layout, color, spacing, typography, shadows, and more to create a completely custom component design — without leaving your HTML/JSX or writing a single line of custom CSS.
 For conditionally joining classNames we use [Classnames](https://www.npmjs.com/package/classnames)